Hermannnnnnnn/neural-trading/README.md

 ## 3.1 Stockpy
 Stockpy is a python package offering a lot of tools for machine learning.
 Key point of interest of mine is neural networks.
 At the moment I stepped down from this tool because the last commit to the package was a year ago and I can't find much usefull documentation :-1:.
 ## 3.2 Tensorflow
 Tensorflow however... is a very popular tool and it would seem very user-friendly :+1:.
+On (https://www.geeksforgeeks.org/implementing-neural-networks-using-tensorflow/)[https://www.geeksforgeeks.org/implementing-neural-networks-using-tensorflow/] you can find an easy example of applying neural networking to some data.

 # 4. Stock indicator tools
 ## stock-indicators